zurgl/rs-dom-template/README.md

 # denominator template

-Pure rust SPA relying on fast, minimal signal lib +> rust-denominator It's a simplified version with bug fix of a more exhaustive template see ressources at the bottom of the doc.
+Pure rust SPA relying on fast, minimal signal lib +> rust-denominator It's a simplified and enhanced version with bug fix of a more exhaustive template see ressources at the bottom of the doc.

 To know more aboput teh core lib read this: